Gunterinos/D2STGNN/README.md

-datasets        ->  raw data and processed data model           ->  model implementation and training pipeline output          ->  model checkpoint
+datasets        ->  raw data and processed data model           ->  model implementation and training pipeline output          ->  model checkpoint preprocessing   ->  custom dataset creation with the use of coordinates statistics      ->  dataset statistics, such as variation and standard deviation of data error plots     ->  error plotting per each timestep
 ```

 ## 2. Requirements